irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

 ### emc-metalnx-core

-#### dao
-Data Access Object package.
-If, for example, the Metalnx database schema changes, that's where thoses changes will take place.
-In this package, it is defined all interfaces as well as implementation for the current schema.

 #### entities
 User, Group, Resource, Server, Metadata and many others are examples of entities in both Metalnx and iRODS ecosystem.
 Note that they all start with `DataGrid`.
 This is the prefix we use in the project.